Llywelyn ab Iorwerth: Early life

 Dolwyddelan Castle was built by Llywelyn; the old castle nearby may have been his birthplace.

-Llywelyn was born about 1173, the son of Iorwerth Drwyndwn and the grandson of Owain Gwynedd, who had been ruler of Gwynedd until his death in 1170.
+Llywelyn's birth year is given as 1173 in O Oes Gwrtheyrn, a chronicle likely compiled at Aberconwy Abbey, which states "From the death of Owain until the birth of Llywelyn ab Iorwerth, two and a half years."
 He was probably born at Dolwyddelan the royal manor of Nantconwy, though not in the present Dolwyddelan Castle, which was built by Llywelyn himself.
 He may have been born in the old castle which occupied a rocky knoll on the valley floor.

 Little is known about his father, Iorwerth Drwyndwn, who died when Llywelyn was an infant.
 There is no record of Iorwerth having taken part in the power struggle between some of Owain Gwynedd's other sons following Owain's death, although he was the eldest surviving son.
 There is a tradition that he was disabled or disfigured in some way that excluded him from power.

 John Edward Lloyd states that Iorwerth was killed in battle at Pennant Melangell, in Powys, in 1174 during the wars deciding the succession following the death of his father.

 By 1175, Gwynedd had been divided between two of Llywelyn's uncles.
 Dafydd ab Owain held the area east of the River Conwy and Rhodri ab Owain held the west.
 Dafydd and Rhodri were the sons of Owain by his second marriage to Cristin verch Goronwy.
 This marriage was not considered valid by the church as Cristin was Owain's first cousin, a degree of relationship which according to Canon law prohibited marriage.
 The chronicler Gerald of Wales refers to Iorwerth Drwyndwn as the only legitimate son of Owain Gwynedd.
 Following Iorwerth's death, Llywelyn was, at least in the eyes of the church, the legitimate claimant to the throne of Gwynedd.